John K. McMullen

-John K. McMullen is the Commander, 9th Air and Space Expeditionary Task Force - Afghanistan, Commander, NATO Air Command-Afghanistan, and the Deputy Commander-Air, U.S. Forces- Afghanistan.
-In these command roles, he oversees two NATO aerial ports of debarkation, two air expeditionary wings and two expeditionary groups consisting of more than 6,900 Airmen.
-He also advises and assists with joint expeditionary tasked/individual augmentee taskings in the Afghanistan combined joint operating area and ensures the optimal integration of air and space power in support of Headquarters ISAF and Operation Enduring Freedom missions.
-As the Commander, NATO Air Command-Afghanistan, he is responsible for developing the Afghan Air Force.
-In addition to these three command functions, Major General McMullen serves as the Central Command Combined Forces Air Component Commander's personal representative to the ISAF Commander as the Air Component Coordination Element liaison and also serves on the ISAF Joint Command staff as the Deputy Chief of Staff-Air.
+John K. McMullen is an officer of the United States Air Force.

+He was the Commander, 9th Air and Space Expeditionary Task Force - Afghanistan, Commander, NATO Air Command-Afghanistan, and the Deputy Commander-Air, U.S. Forces- Afghanistan.
+In that triple-hatted role, he oversaw two NATO aerial ports of debarkation, two air expeditionary wings and two expeditionary groups consisting of more than 6,900 Airmen.
+He also advised and assisted with joint expeditionary tasked/individual augmentee taskings in the Afghanistan/Pakistan area and ensured the optimal integration of air and space power in support of Headquarters International Security Assistance Force and Operation Enduring Freedom missions.
+As the Commander, NATO Air Command-Afghanistan, he was responsible for developing the Afghan Air Force.

+In addition to these three command functions, Major General McMullen served as the Central Command Combined Forces Air Component Commander's personal representative to the ISAF Commander as the Air Component Coordination Element liaison and also serves on the ISAF Joint Command staff as the Deputy Chief of Staff-Air.

 Background

 Major General McMullen received his Air Force commission in March 1988 through Officer Training School.
-He is a distinguished graduate of the Air Force Fighter Weapons School, Nellis Air Force Base, Nevada, and also served as one of the school's instructor pilots.
+He is a distinguished graduate of the United States Air Force Fighter Weapons School, Nellis Air Force Base, Nevada, and also served as one of the school's instructor pilots.
 During his career, he has commanded a fighter squadron and served as the chief of combat plans and chief of safety.
 He is a command pilot with more than 2,700 hours in the F-15C and F-22.